Worms Armageddon: Legacy

 Worms Armageddon has been placed on several lists of the greatest games of all time.
 Digital Spy ranked Worms Armageddon at No. 18 on their list of the top 20 Nintendo 64 games of all time.
-GamesRadar ranked the game at No. 13 on their list of the top 50 PlayStation I games of all time.
-They also ranked it at No. 68 on their list of the top 100 video games of all time.
-Slant Magazine ranked the game at No. 100 on their similar list.
+In 2014, GamesRadar+ ranked the game at No. 13 on their list of the top 50 PlayStation games of all time.
+In 2015, they also ranked it at No. 68 on their list of the top 100 video games of all time.
+In 2014, Slant Magazine ranked the game at No. 100 on their similar list.
 TechRadar listed the game as one of their favourite PC games of all time.

 Team17 chose to base the source code of the 2016 game Worms W.M.D entirely on that of Worms Armageddon, because fans frequently told them upon questioning that Worms Armageddon was their favourite game in the series.
 Additionally, the 2009 game Worms 2: Armageddon was named in honor of Worms Armageddon despite not being a direct sequel.

-In 2022, Worms Armageddon added to the premium collection of PlayStation Plus.
+In 2022, the PlayStation versions of Worms Armageddon and Worms World Party were added to the PlayStation Store as part of the first batch of downloadable PlayStation titles; the games run on emulation on the PlayStation 4 and PlayStation 5, but do not feature trophies.